stanfordpython/python-assignments/assign0/README.md

 Psst!
 I'm... not supposed to tell you this, but for a small... compensation...
 I might be able to add you to the Book of Records without the Warden noticing.

 Would you like to be added to the Book of Records? <b><i>yes</i></b>
 Perfect!
 I've added you - but I don't come cheap!
-I charge 100 Dogecoin for my services.
+I charge 100 coins for my services.
 Can you make the deposit? <b><i>yes</i></b>
 Deposit successful!
-You have 5532 Dogecoin remaining in your account.
+(You have 5532 coins remaining in your account).

 What is your name, then, traveller? <b><i>Michael</i></b>
 What is your passphrase? <b><i>parthsarin12345</i></b>